Goutte/TreeBundle/README.markdown

 BLACKBOARD
 ==========

-Some graph theory thoughts for refactorization, but I'm getting somewhat confused as to how implement them.
+Some graph theory thoughts for refactorization, but I'm getting somewhat confused as to how to implement them.